Julia (comics)

-Julia-le avventure di una criminologa (Italian: Julia, adventures of a criminologist), known simply as Julia, is an Italian comic book series created by Giancarlo Berardi and edited by Sergio Bonelli Editore.
+Julia - le avventure di una criminologa (Italian: Julia, adventures of a criminologist), known simply as Julia, is an Italian comic book series created by Giancarlo Berardi and edited by Sergio Bonelli Editore.

 The protagonist, Julia Kendall, is a criminologist, and the stories are usually in the crime fiction genre.

 Creation

 The comic series was created in 1998 by Berardi (already author of Ken Parker) and it was born of Sergio Bonelli Editore's wish for a purely detective series, as well as by request of Ken Parker's fans, after its end, for a new comic.

 Berardi has attended criminology classes at Genoa's Istituto di Medicina Legale (Institute of Legal Medicine) to better prepare the new series.
 He also read various texts about psychology, sociology, psychiatry, criminology, ballistics, crime news articles, as well as crime novels, films and documentaries.

 Julia Kendall's character is physically inspired by Audrey Hepburn, one of Berardi's favorite actresses.
 Choosing a female protagonist -an ordinary, easily relatable woman- had the series have a large following of woman readers, unusual for a crime fiction comic.

 Issues of Julia have 128 pages instead of the usual 96 pages of Sergio Bonelli's comic series.
 Berardi has justified it saying that a bigger number of pages is better to develop the characters and manage the narrative's pace.
+The pages were later reduced to 116.

-The first album in the series, titled Gli occhi del abisso (The Eyes of the Abyss) was published in October 1998.
-On January 3, 2007, Julia reached the 100th issue with a fully colored album.)
+The first album in the series, titled Gli occhi del abisso ("The Eyes of the Abyss") was published in October 1998.
+On January 3, 2007, Julia reached the 100th issue with a fully colored album.